Transcribe.so vs Descript: Which Workflow Wins for Transcripts and Subtitles?

 • a searchable library with AI Q&A and citations

-• pay-per-minute pricing without per-export fees
+• flat unlimited pricing (premium models pay-as-you-go) without per-export fees

 Frequently asked questions